 With this release, we are pleased to announce the general availability of loading files from a stage into a table by using Snowsight.

-For more information, refer to Load a file from a stage into a table.
+For more information, refer to Load a file from a stage into an existing table.